 Impact Challenge

-Our week-long Impact Challenge
+Our annual week-long Impact Challenge

 invites students to tackle real-world business problems with the support of experienced professionals in the impact sector.